Cray-HPE/docs-csm/406-MGMT-NET-ACL-CONFIG.md

 sw-s24g03(config-vlan-4)# apply access-list ip nmn-hmn out
 ```

-If you are on a CDU switch you will need to apply it to the 2xxx and 3xxx VLANs
+If you are on a Aruba CDU switch you will need to apply the same access-list to the 2xxx and 3xxx VLANs (MTN VLANS)

 # Mellanox Configuration